r00kieAd/Dice-Game/README.md

 ## :memo: License ##

-This project is under ownership of Adhyatma Dwivedi.
+This project is under license from MIT.
+For more details, see the [LICENSE](LICENSE) file.

 Made with :heart: by <a href="https://github.com/r00kieAd" target="_blank">Adhyatma Dwivedi</a>